 As a sample technology, Teletrac Navman helps managers track their drivers’ speed and review aggressive driving behaviours, such as speeding, harsh braking and cornering.

-The safety software arms managers with the following powers: The ability to view safety data on demand.
-Managers can quickly measure a fleet’s safety average through the score indicator based on safety parameters, including harsh braking, harsh acceleration, speeding and stop sign violations.
+The safety software arms managers with the ability to view safety data on demand so they can quickly measure a fleet’s safety score based on safety parameters, including harsh braking, harsh acceleration, speeding and stop sign violations.
 This can be broken down to fleet sub groups and individual drivers to identify key points of focus.

-The most useful tool?
-The ability to see the top 10 worst and best drivers in a fleet—including an individual driver safety score— allowing managers to monitor safety performance across their drivers
+One of the most useful tools is the ability to see the top 10 worst and best drivers in a fleet—including an individual driver safety score— allowing managers to monitor safety performance across their drivers

 Speeding for each vehicle is determined by matching GPS data to a map database which contains speed limit information.
 GPS speed is then compared to actual speed limits while the length of each vehicle infraction is recorded.

 The number of heavy braking incidents based on G-Force and the type of vehicle (light, medium or heavy).